Does poverty cause deforestation or does deforestation cause poverty? The answer is both.

 Even when the poor recognize that their practices are destructive, faced with feeding their families today or protecting forest land for future generations leaves them no choice.

-At the same time, expanding cropland and agricultural systems, build roads and harvesting wood for lumber leads to further deforestation.
+At the same time, expanding cropland and agricultural systems, building roads and harvesting wood for lumber leads to further deforestation.
 When logging companies look for new timber, poor communities who depend on the forests are again the losers.

 Illegal logging is even worse.
 It lowers the price of timber worldwide.
 Governments don’t get the tax revenues they need to provide human services.
 Businesses are hurt.
 Work conditions are unsafe and employees are paid slave wages.